turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 ## Overview

 Want to test your DOM but you have some JavaScript dynamically manipulating the DOM, or some AJAX calls?

 Enter Selenium.

 ## What is Selenium?

-This lesson is all about learning to use Selenium WebDriver.
+This lesson is designed to be an introduction to using Selenium WebDriver.
 WebDriver is a tool that will allow you to run tests on features that use JavaScript to make AJAX calls and dynamic content manipulation in the DOM.

 Basically - testing with Selenium allows us to test complex user interactions.
-We are not limited to basic `fill_in` `click` follow the request to the next page and see what's there.
+We are not limited to basic `fill_in` and `click` to follow the request to the next page and see what's there.
 Selenium allows us model not just traditional user actions, but more complex ones like interacting with dropdowns, changing windows in the browser, dealing with AJAX calls, navigation handling etc.

-Selenium suite is a full scale testing suite that is composed of 4 basic components - Selenium IDE, Selenium RC, WebDriver, Selenium Grid.
+The Selenium suite is a full scale testing suite that is composed of 4 basic components - Selenium IDE, Selenium RC, WebDriver, Selenium Grid.
 We will only focus on WebDriver - "a tool for automating web application testing, and in particular to verify that they work as expected.
 It aims to provide a friendly API that's easy to explore and understand..."
 [Here are the WebDriver docs](http://www.seleniumhq.org/docs/03_webdriver.jsp) if you want to read more about WebDriver.

-Selenium WebDriver fairly platform agnostic.
+Selenium WebDriver is fairly platform agnostic.
 You can use it with any of these languages:

 * Java
 * C#